nbigaouette/nonlinearmapping/README.markdown

 Requirements
 -------------------------

-The code is written in Python.
+The code is written in Python on [ArchLinux](http://www.archlinux.org/).
 It should work on Pyton 2.6 and 2.7.

+The exact requirements are:

 * Python 2.6 or 2.7.
 * [Numpy](http://numpy.scipy.org/)
 * [Matplotlib](http://matplotlib.sourceforge.net/)